cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 Note: There is a Special Scenario - where no limiting occurs, because all *Limiter Map*(s) were ignored -- it is predicated on not having a *global* in an *all*!

-The result is (ignoring the Special Scenario) where there will be between 1 and 4 *Limiter Map* & *Window Type* combinations (or *InternalLimiter*s)!
+Ignoring the Special Scenario, the result is, there will be between 1 and 4 *Limiter Map* & *Window Type* combinations (or *InternalLimiter*s)!

 <small>[back to TOC](#TOC)</small>